zincsearch/zincsearch/README.md

 6. Schema less - No need to define schema upfront and different documents in the same index can have different fields.

 # Roadmap items:
+1. Index storage in s3
 1. High Availability
 1. Distributed reads and writes
 1. Geosptial search
-1. Index storage in memory
-1. Index storage in s3

 # Screenshots